 • Students who have no absences on record = 9 points

 • Students who have 1 absence on record = 5 points

 (2) From time to time I may offer a limited number of “extra credit” points for participation in research projects sponsored by the Psychology Department.
 No more than two opportunities per student will be eligible for extra credit purposes.
+Each such opportunity will gain a student 5 points.
 I will announce when and if such projects are eligible for these points as they occur in the semester.